Hope Circles is a program of Project Healthy Community (PHC), a nonprofit with a community-based wellness model for Detroiters.

 Dante D. Dixson, PhD

-An assistant professor in the Department of Counseling, Educational Psychology and Special Education in the College of Education at Michigan State University.
-Dr. Dixson’s research examines the role of hope in the educational and psychological functioning of children and adolescents.
-Much of Dixson’s collaborative work with schools and nonprofit organizations is conducted through the Hope Laboratory, which specializes in positive perception-based academic interventions that aim to increase the achievement of minority and disadvantaged youth, creating more equity within education.
+Dr. Dixson is an assistant professor in the Department of Counseling, Educational Psychology and Special Education in the College of Education at Michigan State University.
+His research examines the role of hope in the educational and psychological functioning of children and adolescents.
+Much of Dr. Dixson’s collaborative work with schools and nonprofit organizations is conducted through the Hope Laboratory, which specializes in positive perception-based academic interventions that aim to increase the achievement of minority and disadvantaged youth, creating more equity within education.

 Dacher Keltner, Ph.D.

-The founding director of the Greater Good Science Center and a professor of psychology at the University of California, Berkeley.
-Keltner’s research focuses on the biological and evolutionary origins of compassion, awe, love, beauty, social class and social equity.
-Keltner is the host of the Greater Good Science Center’s award-winning podcast, The Science of Happiness and is a co-instructor of the GGSC’s popular online course of the same name.
+Dr. Keltner is the founding director of the Greater Good Science Center and a professor of psychology at the University of California, Berkeley.
+His research focuses on the biological and evolutionary origins of compassion, awe, love, beauty, social class and social equity.
+Dr. Keltner is the host of the Greater Good Science Center’s award-winning podcast, The Science of Happiness and is a co-instructor of the GGSC’s popular online course of the same name.
 He has collaborated with directors at Pixar, including for the film Inside Out.

 Frank C. Worrell, Ph.D.

-A professor of School Psychology in the Graduate School of Education at the University of California, Berkeley, and an affiliate Professor in Personality and Social Psychology in the Psychology Department.
-Worrell’s research interests include several psychosocial constructs (ethnic and racial identity, time perspective), which he studies in a variety of populations, including adolescents, youth at risk for school failure, and gifted and talented youth.
+Dr. Worrell is a professor of School Psychology in the Graduate School of Education at the University of California, Berkeley, and an affiliate Professor in Personality and Social Psychology in the Psychology Department.
+Dr. Worrell’s research interests include several psychosocial constructs (ethnic and racial identity, time perspective), which he studies in a variety of populations, including adolescents, youth at risk for school failure, and gifted and talented youth.

 Tony Reames, Ph.D

-A multidisciplinary scholar, with degrees in engineering and social science, University of Michigan, Assistant Professor Reames’ research agenda seeks to connect the areas of technological advancement, the policy process, and social equity.
+Dr. Reames is a multidisciplinary scholar, with degrees in engineering and social science.
+He is an Assistant Professor at the University of Michigan and currently on leave, serving in the Biden Administration as a Senior Advisor in the Office of Economic Impact and Diversity, Department of Energy.
+Dr. Reames’ research agenda seeks to connect the areas of technological advancement, the policy process, and social equity.
 His research extends the environmental justice scholarship to focus on energy justice.
 He is currently exploring disparities in residential energy generation, consumption, and affordability- focusing on the production and persistence of inequality by race, class, and place.

 Career and Workplace Internship Advisors